department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-06-15 - The permissions lifecycle for platform tools wiill be managed via version control.md

 ### 0: Authorization Desired
 This step handles the cases:
 1. The application has not been integrated into Keycloak
-2. The application has been integrated into Keycloak, but has not configured authorization
+2. The application has [been integrated into Keycloak](https://vfs.atlassian.net/wiki/spaces/AMT/pages/2088402974/Integrate+a+User-facing+Application+with+Keycloak), but has not configured authorization

 ### 1: Describe Permissions
 This step encompasses the process of detailing a platform tool's permissions in JSON format<sub>[[RFC6]](https://vfs.atlassian.net/wiki/spaces/AMT/pages/2142011842/RFC+6+AMT+integrators+can+describe+fine-grained+permissions+using+JSON)</sub>, including any support from AMT.

 ### 2: Apply Permissions
 The permissions application step automatically applies the permissions configuration to the integrated platform tool upon merge of a pull request.
+The pull request will be reviewed by AMT for _general_ validity, but AMT cannot and does not know the specific configuration of each tool.
 This is described in more detail below.

 ### 3: Use Permissions
-This step represents some amount of time where the integrated and configured platform tool's users interact with the tool under the scope of permissions they have been provided
+This step represents some amount of time where the integrated and configured platform tool's users interact with the tool under the scope of permissions they have been provided.

 ### 4: Revise Permissions
 Revising permissions could occur when: